 Petit verdot is actually one of the oldest known wine grape varietals.
 There are theories that petit verdot was first propagated in Basilica in the 16th and 17th centuries.
 There are also theories that petit verdot was actually cultivated in the middles ages in the warmer regions in France.

-Since the grape flourishes in warmer climates with long growing seasons, this latter theory tends to be the predominant theory.
+Author Note: Since the grape flourishes in warmer climates with long growing seasons, this latter theory tends to be the predominant theory.
 Either way, this makes petit verdot one of the oldest known wine grape varietals!

 How Should You Age Petit Verdot?

 We also thought it prudent to quickly go over the best ways to age petit verdot.
 Now that you know it can last many years (and get better over many years), you’ll probably want to age your recently bought petit verdot.

 Tips for Aging Petit Verdot

 There are several basic tenants to aging wine well.
 These hold especially true for varietals (like petit verdot) you plan on aging for many years.
 Let’s go over them.